 The 10-second setting is the way to go.
 That way, you won’t miss a beat, and you’ll be able to capture all the action without any delays.
 Just imagine missing the moment your furry friend jumps on the couch just because the retrigger time was set too high.
 No one wants that heartbreak!

 The clip length setting sets the number of seconds that the camera will record after it gets motion triggered.

 I prefer a decent amount of time to get enough video to determine what is happening – around 20 seconds or so.
 However, it is essential to note that the longer time frame will cause the battery life to be shorter.

-In addition, to help prolong your battery with a more extended clip length setting, be sure to turn on the “End Clip Early If Motion Stops” option.
+To help prolong your battery with a more extended clip length setting, be sure to turn on the “End Clip Early If Motion Stops” option.

 Night Vision Settings

 You’ve got a Blink camera with the ultimate party trick – night vision!
 Trust me, it’s the real deal and works like a charm when you set it to “Auto” mode.
 The camera’s got your back and will take care of the rest.